tomossmith/MS1-TheFitnessCentre/README.md

 * ### Returning Visitor Goals

-     * Returning Visitors, should be able to see what membership packages are available and also find any answers to frequently asked questions.
+     * Returning Visitors, should be able to see what membership packages are available.
      * Returning Visitors, should be able to sign up to a membership package.
      * Returning Visitors, should have an easy way to contact a member of staff to discuss any membership queries.
-     * Returning Visitors, should be able to register for a newsletter.
      * Returning Visitors, should be able to find the opening hours and contact information.
-     * Returning Visitors, should be able to find and enter upcoming events are happening at the gym.
      * Returning Visitors, should be able to find social links to be able to engage within the online community.
      * Returning Visitors, should be able to find more information about the trainers.
      * Returning Visitors, should be able to find what classes are available, when they are available and also book one.